katcipis/spyglass/README.md

 Some things that I ended up doing in a way that didn't made much happy but I did it anyway because I wanted to finish it in time (prioritization).
+Some TODO's where left on the code, specially as the deadline approached :-).

 ### Integration Tests